xortuna/staticsitegenerator/README.md

 ```

 ## Example HTML using templates
-In the spirit of Razor, you can drop in and out of the templating syntax using the escaping sequence {{ }}
+You can drop in and out of the templating syntax using the escaping sequence {{ }}

 /blog/index.html - Shows a list of recent blog posts
 ``` HTML